cnobile2012/dcolumn/README.md

 do not do this the slug will track any changes made to the 'Name' fields breaking your code.
 The only caveat is that the slug will now track the 'Preferred Slug' field, so don't change it after your code is using the slug value.
-I've put this out of the way in the admin 'Status' section of the 'Dynamic Columns' entries.
+I've put this out of the way and hidden in the admin 'Status' section of the 'Dynamic Columns' entries.

 API Details